RaspAP/raspap-tools/README.md

 ## Automatic Shutdown when idle
 Running a battery powered RaspAP makes energy management mandatory.
 The script `install_autoshutdown.sh` installs a system service, which checks every 10 seconds the number of client devices connected to the access point.
-If the time, since the last client disconnected, exceeds a predefined number of minutes, the shutdown process of the Raspberry Pi is initiated
+If the time since the last client disconnected exceeds a predefined number of minutes, the shutdown process of the Raspberry Pi is initiated

 The script includes the service file `autoshutdown.service` as well as the required script `autoShutdown.sh` written to `/usr/local/sbin`.
 The install script is asking for the